jamunoz24/ros-notes/Team meetings/7-17 Competition Rules and Tasks.md

 + Can a raspberry pi interface with the motors directly?

-VR assets (world champtionship only)
+VR assets (world champtionship only):
 + Company logo
 + Company name, school name, location, tagline
 + 3 photos for the photo wall